 Note: Don't forget that the brim needs to dry for 2-3 days, depending on how much tylose you used, how humid it is where you live, etc. You can continue putting the hat together, but leave the straws in place for now!

 And that's it!!
 You can see the whole cake up top...
-I'll post details about it soon, but in the meantime, you can scroll through my other cowboy cakes here and see lots of other hats (different colors, varying shapes, etc.) .
+I'll post details about it soon, but in the meantime, you can scroll through my other cowboy cakes here and see lots of other hats (different colors, varying shapes, etc.) OR at the bottom of this post.

 Yaneri